apresland/scala-microservices/README.md

 TODO: Diagram

 The data ingestion is based on Logstash which is an open source, server-side data processing pipeline that ingests data, optionaly transforming/filtering it, before sending it to an output “stash.”
 With the Twitter input plugin Logstash supports ingestion of tweet events as a continuous stream and can filter them for keywords (e.g."Brexit").
-With the Kafka output plugin Logstash can write the filtered events to a Kafka topic.
+With the Kafka output plugin Logstash can write the filtered twitter events to a Kafka topic.

 TODO: Logstash snippit

+Tweet events are writen into Kafka by Logstash in there entirety (in this example) and contain non-relevant information that can be removed before digestion.
+In this stage the Scala reactive-framework Akka is employed for the first time to reduce the data to only those required for the subsequent realtime analysis.
+Droping this information here is not a problem since Logstash has also pushed all Tweets in there entirety to Elasticsearch these can be used later for batch based explorative analyis.

+# Data Digestion
+It is during data digestion that value is created by extracting information from the data.
+In this simple example we are interested in extracting sentiment from Tweets that include a keyword (e.g. "Brexit") and in identifying influencers by extracting the most popular hashtags in realtime.
+The analysis is driven by Spark micro-batches using Spark streams to perform the analyis and write the results into Cassandra in near-realtime.
+For the sentiment analysis the Stanford CoreNLP Natural-Langauge-Processing library is used.